Will the Trail Blazers cover the spread vs. the Lakers? Promo Codes, Betting Trends, Records ATS

 Trail Blazers Betting Records & Stats

-- The Trail Blazers have been chosen as underdogs in eight games this year and have walked away with the win three times (37.5%) in those games.
+- The Trail Blazers have been chosen as underdogs in 11 games this year and have walked away with the win three times (27.3%) in those games.

-- Portland has played as an underdog of +340 or more once this season and won that game.
+- This season, Portland has won one of its six games when it is the underdog by at least +230 on the moneyline.

-- Portland has an implied victory probability of 22.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Portland has a 30.3% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!